arekyao/arekyao.github.com/source/_posts/2013-10-02-workflow-engine-in-python.markdown

 ps: i was stuck by this for two or three days.

-4, a better example using spiff workflow
+4, one better example using spiff workflow
 -------

-the case code
+the case code :

 ```py